HaoliangCheng/sleep-stage-classification/README.md

 # Sleep Stage Classification Preparation

 ## Overview
 This project is used in Dr. Mao's sleep stage classification lab which involves downloading and preparing sleep stage data for classification.
-The steps include downloading sample data, reading EDF files, preparing the data by removing unnecessary stages, and applying dimensional reduction techniques.
+The steps include downloading sample data, reading EDF files, preparing the data by removing unnecessary stages, and applying dimensional reduction techniques(filter).

 ## Outline
 1. [Download Sample Data](#download-sample-data)